Did you know when you choose to donate blood at donation centers; there are different types of donations you can give?

 This is the most common type of donation, during which approximately a unit of ‘whole blood’ is given.
 The blood is separated into components – red cells, plasma, platelets.
 This type of blood donation usually takes about an hour.

 During a whole blood donation about a pint of blood is drawn into a specialized sealed and sterile bag.
-Samples from every donation are sent to laboratory, 11 different tests are conducted on the blood including hepatitis and HIV.
+Samples from every donation are sent to a laboratory, 11 different tests are conducted on the blood including hepatitis and HIV.
 The value of a whole blood donation is that you help to save three lives!
 The red blood cells are often necessary to treat surgery patients, car accidents and other types of traumas.

 Eligibility Criteria: To give blood you must be at least 18 years of age, weigh at least 50 kgs, be in good health, fit and not suffering from any transmittable diseases and have eaten prior to donating.
 There are four basic steps in the whole blood donation process: registration, medical history, donation, and rest & refreshments.